netscaler/netscaler-k8s-ingress-controller/docs/configure/listener-crd-ingress.md

           rhistate: 'ACTIVE'
     ```

    Here, the Listener resource `my-listener` in the default namespace specifies the front-end configuration such as VIP, secondary VIPs, HTTP profile, TCP profile, SSL profile, and SSL ciphers.
-It creates a content switching virtual server in Citrix ADC on port 443 for HTTPS traffic, and all HTTP traffic on port 80 is redirected to HTTPS.
+It creates a content switching virtual server in Netscaler on port 443 for HTTPS traffic, and all HTTP traffic on port 80 is redirected to HTTPS.

-   **Note:** The `vip` field in the Listener resource is not required when Citrix ADC CPX is used as an ingress device.
-For Citrix ADC VPX, VIP is the same as the pod IP address which is automatically configured by Citrix ingress controller.
+   **Note:** The `vip` field in the Listener resource is not required when Netscaler CPX is used as an ingress device.
+For Netscaler VPX, VIP is the same as the pod IP address which is automatically configured by Citrix ingress controller.

 1. Apply the Listener resource.